deepanshugera/web-extractor-cs839/deliverables/DATA/README.md

 10. Weight
 11. Rating : User rating for the book out of 5

-Both amazon_books.csv and walmart_books.csv consists of 3000 tuples each.
+Both amazon_books.csv and walmart_books.csv consists of over 3000 tuples each.